AmmarMian/numerical_optimization/content/docs/practical_labs/remote_sensing.md

 3. **Derive the closed-form expression** for $\lambda_p^*$ and the final solution.

-4. **Implement the sum-to-one constrained solution** and test it on the Indian Pines dataset.
+4. **Implement the sum-to-one constrained solution** and test it on the Pavia University dataset.

 5. **Display the results**: RGB composite, abundance maps, and compute evaluation metrics. **Comment on the improvements** compared to the unconstrained solution.